cbodden/gcp_dyndns/README.md

             must have the DNS name of the managed zone as its suffix.
             This can be found in the first column by running :

-                    /path/to/gcloud dns managed-zones list
+                    gcloud dns managed-zones list

 Examples
-     Update the A record for FQDN FOOBAR.BAZ with zone name EX-SET using the installed gcloud command located at ~/google-cloud-sdk/bin :
+     Update the A record for FQDN FOOBAR.BAZ with zone name EX-SET :

-            ./gcp-dyndns.sh -g ~/google-cloud-sdk/bin -d foobar.baz -z EX-SET
+            ./gcp-dyndns.sh -d foobar.baz -z EX-SET

 Requirement
-     This script requires that the Google Cloud SDK tools are installed and configured and that the command gcloud is functioning against your Google Cloud account with access to Google Coud DNS.
+     This script requires that the Google Cloud SDK tools are installed and configured in your path and that the command gcloud is functioning against your Google Cloud account with access to Google Coud DNS.

 </code></pre>